thebestwp/thebestwordpress/content/posts/security.md

 #### Solutions
 - Use strong passwords.
-- A CloudFlare "page rule" may be used to elevate the security level on the WP login page to "I'm Under Attack" which will help to deflect much of the traffic before it can hit your site.
+- A Cloudflare "page rule" may be used to elevate the security level on the WP login page to "I'm Under Attack" which will help to deflect much of the traffic before it can hit your site.
 - Cloudflare's "Bot Fight Mode" will also force known botnet traffic to do a bunch of CPU intensive work to view your website, (spoiling the milk) making you a less attractive target.